Welcome to today's edition of the Rush 24-7 podcast.

 Because the Chinese try to do that now.

-We just uh we're gonna censor, and these American companies have been agreeing to this, which has been irritating me all the way along.
+And these American companies have been agreeing to this, which has been irritating me all the way along.

-Allowing the government of China to actually register domain names and decide in their tyrannical wisdom which domain names are going to be accessible to their citizens and which not would be a huge setback to the democracy movement and liberty movement in uh China.
+Allowing the government of China to actually register domain names and decide in their tyrannical wisdom which domain names are going to be accessible to their citizens and which not would be a huge setback to the democracy movement and liberty movement in China.

 I don't have to understand anything beyond the idea that tyranny is bad and freedom is good.

-Well, no, I have a traditional I have a traditional view.
+Well, no, I have a traditional view.

 My traditional view is that freedom is good, tyranny is bad.

-I I am I am addicted to it.
+I am addicted to it.

 What are you addicted to?

-It has you what you do doing is compiling the situation totally into freedom.
+What you're doing is compiling the situation totally into freedom.

-Allowing allowing a country to restrict the flow of information and goods and services presently on the Internet in the interest of maintaining their tyranny is exactly what I'm talking about.
+Allowing a country to restrict the flow of information and goods and services presently on the Internet in the interest of maintaining their tyranny is exactly what I'm talking about.

 So you're in favor of censorship.